 Multiple timeframe trading means that you analyze the market in more than one timeframe.

-While many traders will glance at the chart above and below the current timeframe before placing a trade, often there isn’t any system or application to that process.
+While most traders will glance at the chart above and below the current timeframe before placing a trade, often there isn’t any method to this approach.

-What multiple time frame trading does is bring the information from several different time scales into the decision, planning and execution phase.
+What multiple time frame trading does is bring the information from several different time periods into the decision, planning and execution phase.

 With most multiscale strategies, at least three different timeframes are deployed.
 Each of these has a distinct purpose.